-The Peninsula is just as famous for its seafood as for its fruit and olives.
-Much of the fishing is done in the coastal lagoons of Varano and Lesina: as you travel around look out for the trabucchi, traditional wooden fishing machines that are still widely used today.
+Gargano is just as important for its seafood as for its fruit and olives.
+Fishing tends to be done in the traditional way, by small scale enterprises.
+Much of it is done in the coastal lagoons of Varano and Lesina.
+As you travel around look out for the wooden fishing machines, or trabucchi: an ancient fishing practice that is still in use today.

 The main attraction of the area is its mussels and clams.
-But any restaurant will also serve you a meal of freshly caught fish, squid or cuttlefish, or the fish soup that is a speciality of the region.
+But any restaurant will also serve you a meal of freshly caught fish, squid or cuttlefish.
+Or you can try the fish soup (ciambotto) that is a speciality of the region.

 The Cucina Povera of the Gargano Region